2KAbhishek/dots2k/README.md

 Hit the ⭐ button if you found this useful.

 ## More Info

-Want the CLI experience on your Android too?
-Have a look at [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux)

-Looking for my `neovim` configs?
-See [nvim](https://github.com/2kabhishek/nvim)

-Looking for my `tmux` configs?
-See [tmux2k](https://github.com/2kabhishek/tmux2k)

 Find more cool configs and setups at [GitHub does dotfiles](https://dotfiles.github.io/)